Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

 } \end{example}

-\begin{example}[Fractional Brownian motion]{\rm Let $B^H$ be a fractional Brownian motion with Hurst parameter $H\in (0, 1)$.
-Kim \cite{kim2019local} has shown that $B^H$ almost surely has a continuous local time $L^{\pi, 1/H}(B^H, \cdot)$ of order $p=1/H$ along the sequence of partitions $\pi$ defined in \eqref{eq.lebesguepartition}, and where $\ell_t(B^H, \cdot)$ is the occupation time density of $B^H$.
-Denoting $\ell_t(B^H)=\ell_t(B^H, 0)$, this implies } \end{example} We illustrate the relevance of Proposition \ref{prop.localtime} using a fractional Ornstein-Uhlenbeck process \cite{cheridito2003}:
+\begin{example}[Fractional Brownian motion]{\rm Let $B^H$ be a fractional Brownian motion with Hurst parameter $H\in (0, 1)$. {The almost-sure convergence of the $p$-th variation of $B^H$ along the the sequence of partitions $\pi$ defined in \eqref{eq.lebesguepartition} for $p=1/H$ has been shown by Das et al. \cite{das2023level}, who also discuss excursions of this process.} Thus $B^H$ almost surely has a continuous local time $L^{\pi, 1/H}(B^H, \cdot)$ of order $p=1/H$ along the Lebesgue partitions \eqref{eq.lebesguepartition}, and where $\ell_t(B^H, \cdot)$ is the occupation time density of $B^H$ and $c_H$ a constant (see also \cite{kim2019local}).
+Denoting $\ell_t(B^H)=\ell_t(B^H, 0)$, this implies